Xingzhongfan/AstrNNPapers/README.md

 ### Usage Recommendations:
 - **🌃 For Astronomers**: You can gain insights from the papers on how neural networks are applied in astronomy, such as galaxy classification or transient detection.
-- **💻 For AI Researchers**: You can use this dataset to train or fine-tune LLMs for astronomy-related tasks, or as a specialized dataset for expert knowledge annotation in AI4Sci research.
+- **💻 For AI Researchers**: You can use this dataset to train or fine-tune LLMs for astronomy-related tasks, or as a curated dataset for expert knowledge annotation in AI4Sci research.

 <h2 id="data-collection">📊 Data Collection</h2>